Data Management Analyst Salary

 - Aggregate, analyze, and present data and data mining results to diverse audiences.

 - Identify and create strategies to address data quality concerns and enforce standards.

 Search for more jobs:

 Popular Skills for Data Management Analyst

-Data Management Analysts who responded to the survey indicated only a few skills that they use on the job.
+Survey takers who work as Data Management Analysts usually report a few specific skills.
 Most notably, skills in SQL, Data Analysis, Microsoft Excel, and Microsoft Access are correlated to pay that is above average.
-Those proficient in Data Analysis are, more often than not, also skilled in Microsoft Access and SQL.
+For most people, competency in Data Analysis indicates knowledge of Microsoft Access and SQL.